About the MNHA Survey data

 - The survey includes the following information:

-- General health status (excellent, very good, good, fair, poor) and CDC Healthy Days Measure.
+- General health status (excellent, very good, good, fair, poor) and CDC Healthy Days Measure and whether target has any chronic conditions.

 - Detailed type(s) of health insurance coverage available or held by survey respondents and sources of coverage available to respondent as dependent coverage.